WiserUFBA/SemanticApi/README.md

-# Semantic API
+# SemanticMake

-Project developed to assist in the development of web applications that aim to store semantic content.
-The API was developed in JAVA using the JENA framework, which facilitates the manipulation of semantic content.
-It is abstracted the storage location and returned the name of the address so that new insertions in the workspace are made.
+Project developed to assist the development of web applications that aim to store semantic content.
+This framework was developed in Java a with the help of the JENA framework to get more facilitates in the the manipulation of semantic content.

 ## Content
 - [Requisites](#requisites)